temporalio/cli/temporalcli/commandsmd/commands.md

   * When declaring Options follow the wrapping style used elsewhere in this file.
     Splitting the items into multiple lines improves maintainability with clearer diffs.

-* Ordering:
-  * Commands: Use alphabetical order for commands.
-  * Options: Most commonly used options first.

 * Punctuation:
   * With the exception of short descriptions and triple-quoted code-fenced samples, end everything with a period.
     Do _not_ use periods for short descriptions.